 What sets the MBIFF apart from other festivals is our commitment to the true spirit of film.
 Many of the attendees has stated that this was their favorite film festival to submit to and attend.
 Once you are here, you are family.

 Our judging panel includes judges from all walks of life, why?
 As with any subjective judging, it is important to have a broad spectrum of perspectives.
 Many film festivals house only filmmakers as judges, which can lead to niche judging which we feel is unfair to filmmakers, especially if you do not fall inside their niche.
 Your film receives the fair and honest treatment it deserves.
 By including other perspectives from different walks of life it creates a balanced judging platform, which we believe is why we have been touted as having the best film line up in the World.
 We believe that your project receives a more overall perspective grading as to whether it entertains or informs a wider viewing audience rather than that of only an entire panel of film makers.
-Not to worry, we do have a film profession on board as a judge!
+Not to worry, we do have several film professional on board as judges!

 The goal of the founder and director Jerry Dalton, was to create a venue for independent film makers which is not corrupted by politics.

 The MBIFF screens projects in a multi-million dollar theater, housing state of the art technology.

 We look forward to viewing your film /project!